kchawlani19/mini-jira/README.md

 ?page=1&limit=10

-- Pagination is applied at database level using LIMIT and OFFSET
+Pagination is applied at the database level using LIMIT and OFFSET.
-- Defaults are applied if parameters are missing or invalid

 ---

 ## Input Validation & Error Handling

 - Empty task titles are rejected
-- Invalid JSON payloads return proper errors
+- Invalid JSON payloads return appropriate errors
 - Unauthorized and forbidden actions are handled consistently
-- HTTP status codes follow REST conventions
+- REST-appropriate HTTP status codes are used

 ---